Some computers, which can be used to access the internet (Photo by Andrew B Myers)

 I am extremely in favour of not ever giving anyone money to run a long distance if they get a medal at the end of it.
 Because here’s the thing: most everyone who does a marathon does it because they like running already.
 Do you not like running?
 Then why are you doing a marathon, you idiot?
 I’m not paying you for that!

-There's a school of thought among my people – those who eat an entire pizza in one sitting without ever pausing to talk or wipe their mouths or, in some cases, breathe – that nobody who does a marathon has ever actually been asked to do a marathon; that they're doing it as an excuse to break out the £140 trainers they got their foot scanned for at Runners Need.
+There's a school of thought among my people – those who eat an entire pizza in one sitting without ever pausing to talk or wipe their mouths or, in some cases, breath – that nobody who does a marathon has ever actually been asked to do a marathon; that they're doing it as an excuse to break out the £140 trainers they got their foot scanned for at Runners Need.
 So until I too am sponsored for doing things I like – inactivity, wearing jumpers, slowly unpacking an iPhone from its box – I will not be sponsoring any marathon runners.

 An example of what you might come across on Tinder